-The member of the office staff responsible should make it clear on the school register when taking attendance whether a child's absence is authorised or unauthorised.
+Where parents allow their child to be present in a public place during school hours without reasonable justification during the first five days of a fixed period or permanent exclusion.
+Attendance whether a child's absence is authorised or unauthorised.
 Where staff have concerns regarding absences they should follow the school's safeguarding procedures.